Gladys Adventure

 Your Private Safari

 Because we want to offer you the best possible experience, we use only lodges and tented camps for safari accommodations.
 We do not offer basic camping safaris.
-We are confident that you will appreciate the difference.
+We are confident that you will appreciate the difference without much impact on your budget.

 Gladys Adventure Fly-in Safaris